 I take Explore magazine on every long distance hike as I tend to read it during brief respites on the way.
 On longer duration travels, such as to the national parks of Quebec last summer or to Parc national du Mont-Tremblant in Quebec this summer, I also add a few books to my repertoire.

-During a difficult 8.2 km loop hike that I did on the trails leading to La Corniche and La Roche Observation Decks (Parc national du Mont-Tremblant), my son took this picture of an exhausted me, against the sun, holding the Explore magazine’s summer issue at La Corniche lookout.
-The smile is hiding several emotional and physical bruises.
+During a difficult 8.2 km loop hike that I did on the trails leading to La Corniche and La Roche Observation Decks (Parc national du Mont-Tremblant), my son took these two shots of an exhausted me, against the sun, holding the Explore magazine’s summer issue at La Corniche lookout.
+The smile is concealing several emotional and physical bruises.
 Members of two families present there inquired about the shot and I was too glad to apprise.

 Gear carried to parc national du mont tremblant